4 Easy Ways to Avoid a Red Wine Headache

 The sweet stuff you put in your tea contains fructose, which can help metabolize alcohol in the blood, according to a recent study conducted by the Fujian Medical University in China.
 So next time you overdo it with the wine, follow Mary Poppins's advice and follow it with a spoonful (or three).

 Drink More Water

 Yep, we all know alcohol is dehydrating.
 So crushing that bottle of vino sans water at dinner can lead to pretty terrible migraines the next morning.
-Instead, make sure to sip H20 alongside your Pinot, and drink at least eight cups of water every day (but especially before the company holiday party).
+Instead, make sure to sip H20 alongside your Pinot, and drink at least eight cups of water every day (but especially before a big party night).

 Switch Up Your Vino

 We won't bore you with the complicated science, but basically, tannins are the naturally occurring chemicals in grapes that help give wine its complexity.
 However, they may also cause major headaches.
 Your best bet?
 Stick to white or low-tannin wines like FitVine, since most reds tend to have higher levels of the compound.